longmaker2/MindCare/README.md

 ## Usage Guide
 - **Sign up/Login** to access mental health resources.
 - **Schedule appointment** with professionals.
-- **Use MindCare Ressource Center** such as journaling, mood tracking, and guided meditation.
+- **Use MindCare Ressource Center meaterials** such as books, articles and videos
 - **Engage in the community** for peer support and discussions.
 - **Take quizzes** to see your improvemnt.